![CDATA[ [if IE 9] ]]>

 The IAQ is indicative only and can be revised at auction registration when you provide the agreed quantity.
 However, as the timeframes for assessment of the agreed quantity are shorter than for the IAQ, it is recommended that you avoid increasing the

 agreed quantity where possible.

-auction guidelines provide further information that may help you determine the minimum IAQ or agreed quantity for each contract, minimum annual delivery amounts, or specify minimums for immediate delivery contracts.
+auction guidelines provide more information that may help you determine the minimum IAQ or agreed quantity for each contract, minimum annual delivery amounts, or specify minimums for immediate delivery contracts.

 The agreed quantity (AQ) is the quantity of Kyoto ACCUs to be delivered over the duration of the contract and is provided to the Clean Energy Regulator at auction registration.
 If you are successful at auction you will be required to deliver the AQ over the duration of the contract.

 The AQ should be calculated when you are developing your

 delivery schedule as part of your business planning.
 It is important to ensure that the abatement amount can be generated, audited, reported, issued and delivered to the Clean Energy Regulator within the delivery term of the contract.